hpcleuven/VscDocumentation/source/compute/software/using_software/cluster_modules.rst

    .. tab-item:: VUB
       :sync: vub

-      This site does not make use of cluster modules, the following section is not relevant.
+      This site makes use of cluster modules, but not to set the ``$MODULEPATH`` variable.
+The following section is thus irrelevant.

 A given module will only be available if it is located inside a